codewithgaji/Generative-Ai/Numpy/README.md

 ## Working with Multidimensional Arrays
 Explore methods for stacking arrays and manipulating data in higher dimensions to suit your project needs.

-## Exercises
-- After learning about arrays, try to do the exercises in the exercises folder, has this would allow you to be able to think critically.
-- After you've tried solving a particular exercise, click on the solution link and compare your answers to that of the solution notebook.

-- You can as well try out this playlist to understand Numpy better.
-Click [here](https://youtu.be/QUT1VHiLmmI?si=1LmaJX6sToGA4Udb)
----

 ## Final Thoughts
 Learning NumPy is a gradual process.
 You don’t need to know everything at once.
 Focus on understanding the basics first, and revisit concepts as needed.